There is no road into Crovie. There never has been.

-A Village Built for Boats, Not Roads
+Built for Boats, Not Roads

-There is a car park at the top of the hill above the village.
-That is where it all ends.
-From there, everything enters on foot.
+That is still the layout today.
+In spring, sea thrift grows in thick pink clusters between the stones of the seawall.
+In winter, storm waves sometimes wash clean over the path.
+The car park sits at the top of the hill above the village — and that is where it all ends.
+From there, everything arrives on foot.

 The Storm That Nearly Ended Everything